 1. Background

 Value added tax (VAT) was introduced in Mexico effective January 1, 1980.
 VAT replaced the Commercial Receipts Tax in addition to a number of other taxes that were revoked at the same time.
-The applicable rules governing VAT are contained in the Value Added Tax Law (Ley del Impuesto al Valor Agregado or LIVA), published on December 29, 1978, as amended, and in the Regulations thereunder (Reglamento de la Ley del Impuesto al Valor Agregado or RIVA).
+The applicable rules governing VAT are contained in the Value Added Tax Law (Ley del Impuesto al Valor Agregado, LIVA), published on December 29, 1978, as amended, and in the Regulations thereunder (Reglamento de la Ley del Impuesto al Valor Agregado, RIVA).

+All Mexican residents engaged in the sale of goods and services must register for VAT and there is generally no minimum transaction threshold below which registration is not required.

+VAT with respect to certain transactions is required to be withheld by the recipient, for example, certain transactions involving the receipt of goods or services from individuals and transactions with nonresidents relating to goods that are physically located in Mexico.

+The tax authorities have also expanded the VAT registration requirement to nonresidents that provide certain digital services in Mexico.

 For further research on Mexico’s VAT system, see also the VAT Navigator.